Please do not use

 ($43.00 for Friends of City Park members)

-Permits for families with more than one dog will cost $53.00
+Permits for families with multiple dogs will cost $53.00

 ($48.00 for Friends of City Park)